AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 - Countries_WGS84.shp is the file used for geopandas
 - Restuarant_Reviews.tsv is the file used for sentiment analysis
 - coffee_rating_price.png is my visualization
+- dash_test.py is my Dash app with interactive visuals

 ## Libraries